Approaches to Treatment

 - Case Presentation at the Training and Research Institute for Self Psychology (TRISP) in New York City in January 2017

-- Case Presentation at the The William Alanson White Institute of Psychiatry, Psychoanalysis & Psychology, to be held in New York City in February 2017
+- Case Presentation at the The William Alanson White Institute of Psychiatry, Psychoanalysis & Psychology in February 2017

 - Case Presentation at the 12th World Association for Person Centered & Experiential Psychotherapy & Counseling conference, held at the CUNY Graduate Center in New York City in July 2016.